SnowEx/snowexsql/README.rst

 * API to the python package snowexsql
 * Links to other resources
 * Notes about the data uploaded
-* Info on populating the database
 * And more!

 To see the documentation in your browser:

-**Warning**: To see the examples/gallery you will need to populate the database before running this command.
+**Warning**: To see the examples/gallery, the snowex db needs to be up.
 Otherwise they will be left with the last image submitted to GitHub.

 .. code-block:: bash